wwt/curl-requests-foundations/docs/sections/section_2.md

 ### :material-code-braces: Python Requests Parameters Reference

-**Python Requests** has many [parameters](https://docs.python-requests.org/en/latest/api/ "Python requests.request() Method Parameters") and you can find a reference for some of the more common parameters and keyword below:
+**Python Requests** has many [parameters](https://docs.python-requests.org/en/latest/api/ "Python requests.request() Method Parameters") and you can find a reference for some of the more common parameters and keywords below:

 ???+ example "Python Requests Parameters"
     | Parameter | Class                 | Description                                                                      |